Tuesday, 17 August 2021

 SV Heidhausen

-SV Heidhausen was formed in 1887, and played their football at Volkswald in the nearby village of Heidhausen.
+SV Heidhausen was formed in 1887 and played its football at Volkswald in the nearby village of Heidhausen.
 The first team were also in the Kreisliga at the time of the merger.

 SC Werden-Heidhausen

-The club also saw a large increase of members, as many of the committee stayed on from the previous two clubs.
+The club also saw a large increase in members, as many of the committee members stayed on from the previous two clubs.
 It also led to a stable financial situation.
-Previously, both Werden and Heidhausen did not have a lot of money.
+Previously, neither Werden nor Heidhausen had a lot of money.

-However, the club suffered relegation from Gruppe 2 in 2015-16 before fighting back with a runner-up finish in Kreisliga A in 2016-17 which saw hopes of promotion scuppered in the play-offs.
-The league title was secured in 2018-19 as the side went back up a level.
+However, the club suffered relegation from Gruppe 2 in 2015-16 before fighting back with a runner-up finish in Kreisliga A in 2016-17, which saw hopes of promotion scuppered in the play-offs.
+The league title was secured in 2018-19 as the side went back up a level to the seventh-tier Bezirksliga.

-SC Werden-Heidhausen will play in Niederrhein Bezirksliga Gruppe 3 in the 2021-22 season.
+SC Werden-Heidhausen will play in the Landesliga Niederrhein Gruppe 2 in the 2025-26 season.

 My visit